The Launch Control XL 3 can control a range of DAWs (Digital Audio Workstations) using the encoders, faders, and buttons.

 Transport controls.

-By default, the top two encoder rows control Logic Pro's Smart Controls for the current plugin.
+The top two encoder rows control Logic Pro's Smart Controls for the current plugin.

-If the plugin/instrument has more smart controls, you can use the Page buttons to move pages.
+If the plugin/instrument has more Smart Controls, you can use the Page buttons to move pages.

-As you press the Page buttons, the top two encoder rows change from Logic Pro's Smart controls to Logic Pro's EQ Controls.
+As you press the Page buttons, the top two encoder rows change from Logic Pro's Smart Controls to Logic Pro's EQ Controls.

 When you move an encoder, your screen shows you the name of the track, the parameter, and the value.